Inspiration Behind Jessie’s Journey

 Santa Anita Racetrack, Arcadia, California

-The other influence for Jessie’s story is my growing up close to Santa Anita Race Track in Arcadia, California.
+The other influence for Jessie’s story is my growing up close to Santa Anita Racetrack in Arcadia, California.
 By the time I was twelve, my girl scout troop often attended early morning workouts for the race horses, and were able to wander through the stables. (no longer allowed).
 This furthered my love of horses and having my own in my late teens.
 I also learned to drive a stick shift in Santa Anita’s massive parking lot.

-Santa Anita Race Trak wasn’t built until 1934 but there were several horse tracks throughout the United States.
+Santa Anita Racetrack wasn’t built until 1934 but there were several horse tracks throughout the United States.
 The oldest being Pleasanton in Alameda California, built in 1858.
 It was a good setting for Jessie’s return home as she looks for Western Pride.
 Pleasanton wasn’t the big track at the time, rather Tanforan near San Francisco was the leading track for horse racing in California.

 Research Trip

-In September of 2025 as I wrote Jessie’s story, I went to the Pleasanton race track.
+In September of 2025 as I wrote Jessie’s story, I went to the Pleasanton Racetrack.
 The track had become part of the Alameda County Fair in 1912, finally dropping the Pleasanton name in 1941.
 It had been the longest running horse track until its closing in March of 2025.
 Fortunately, nothing had been demolished, unlike the Tanforan track (dismantled in 1964) and we were able to sneak a few photos of the Pleasanton track and stands.

 Tranforan Racetrack, San Bruno, California

 The old Tanforan Track located in San Bruno just south of San Francisco would have been where the major racing occurred in 1921.
-Prohibition prevented gambling from 1908 to 1910 forcing all 300 tracks across the country to closed.
+Prohibition prevented gambling from 1908 to 1910 forcing all 300 tracks across the country to close.
 Only 25 survived and reopened when new betting and racing regulations were established in 1920, Tanforan and Pleasanton being two of them.

-On our September 2025 trip, though Tanforan was gone, Golden State Race Track across the bay, in north Berkeley, was still standing.
+On our September 2025 trip, though Tanforan was gone, Golden State Racetrack across the bay, in north Berkeley, was still standing.
 Built in the same format as Tanforan, its stables represent the old style of Tanforan.
 We stopped again to sneak photos through the fence to get a feel of what Tanforan would have been like in 1922.

 Golden State also recently closed in 2024, when the Stronach Group of California made the decision to close all major northern horse racing tracks, leaving only Santa Anita and Del Mar Thoroughbred Track, in Oceanside, operating.
 Though Golden State and Pleasanton are closed you still can sneak a glimpse into what it would have been like seeing horses being lead from the stables to the track and then pounding around the first curve striving for the lead in the back stretch.